criteo/node-disruption-controller/README.md

 When relying on drain and PDB, data is safeguarded from eviction only if a Pod is actively running on it.
 Nevertheless, certain scenarios exist where Pods are not running on the node with the data, and losing a node would be costly:

 - Critical rolling update: During a rolling update, Pods are restarted.
 If a Pod running on a node that is cordoned, preventing it from restarting on the node, the node can be drained successfully even if the PDB permits no disruptions.
-While the database should ideally withstand the loss of data from a single node, allowing it during a major version upgrade can be risky (Database might not allow node replacement in the middle of an upgrade).
+While the database should ideally withstand the loss of data from a single node, allowing it during a major version upgrade can be risky (database might not allow node replacement in the middle of an upgrade).
 - Forced eviction on multiple pods: In real-world production environments, we've observed cases where node pressure leads to the eviction of multiple Pods within a StatefulSet.
 In such instances, node drains proceed without issue on nodes that forcefully evicted their pods.
 PDB is rendered useless.
 If multiple nodes enter maintenance mode simultaneously, data loss can occur.

-The Node Disruption Controller addresses these concerns by providing that is data (PVC/PV) aware.
+The Node Disruption Controller addresses these concerns by providing a primitive which is data (PVC/PV) aware.

 ### Service level healthcheck

 Kubernetes primitives and PDB only provide pod-level healthiness protection through mechanisms like liveness and readiness probes.
 However stateful workloads often provide service level healthiness (data redundancy status, SLA monitoring).
 In cases where the service is not in a healthy state, we must avoid initiating voluntary disruptions.

 Unfortunately, at the moment Kubernetes doesn't provide such API.
-Prior to the Node Disruption Controller (NDB), we addressed this need through periodic checks, where we set `maxUnavailable=0` if the service is unhealthy.
+Prior to the Node Disruption Controller (NDC), we addressed this need through periodic checks, where we set `maxUnavailable=0` if the service is unhealthy.
 However, asynchronous health checking is dangerous as it hard to check when the last health check was made (the periodic system could be broken and the state not updated for a long time) or it cannot be fast enough and lead to multiple evictions being granted before reacting.
-NDB prevents these issues by providing a synchronous health checking API.
+NDC prevents these issues by providing a synchronous health checking API.

 ## Description

-The primary purpose of the Node Disruption Controller (NDB) is to provide a set of APIs to ensure safety of voluntary node-level disruptions, such as maintenances.
+The primary purpose of the Node Disruption Controller (NDC) is to provide a set of APIs to ensure safety of voluntary node-level disruptions, such as maintenances.
 Typically, maintenance involves the eviction of pods from a node and potentially rendering the node temporarily or permanently unavailable.

 The system is build around a contract: before any actions are taken on a node, a node disruption must be granted for that specific node.
 Once a node disruption has been granted, the requester can do what it wants (e.g., drain the node).